adamokasha/algorithms-data-structures/algorithms/steps/steps.md

 The function should take in three parameters: n, row and stair (the empty string being built up to represent a stair).

-The function should recursively call itself until exit condition is met: n is equal to row (row will be 0 indexed). `Stair.length` will act as the index for each column.
+The function should recursively call itself until exit condition is met: n is equal to row (row will be 0 indexed). `stair.length` will act as the index for each column.

 At every call:

-- Check for exit condition `n === row`
+- Check for exit condition `row === n`
 - If `n === stair.length` that is when have the entire row (stair) ready to be printed.
   - Print the stair
   - Call the function recursively starting at the next row.
 Start with an empty string.